Superheater: Steam turbines

+In many applications, a turbine will make more efficient use of steam energy than a reciprocating engine.
+However, saturated ("wet") steam at boiling point may contain, or condense into, liquid water droplets, which can cause damage to turbine blades.
+Therefore, steam turbine engines typically superheat the steam, usually within the primary boiler, to ensure that no liquid water enters the system and damages the blades.

 Steam engines

-In a steam engine, the superheater re-heats the steam generated by the boiler, increasing its thermal energy and decreasing the likelihood that it will condense inside the engine.
+In a steam engine, the superheater further heats the steam generated by the boiler, increasing its thermal energy and decreasing the likelihood that it will condense inside the engine.
 Superheaters increase the thermal efficiency of the steam engine, and have been widely adopted.
-Steam which has been superheated is logically known as superheated steam; non-superheated steam is called saturated steam or wet steam.
-Superheaters were applied to steam locomotives in quantity from the early 20th century, to most steam vehicles, and to stationary steam engines.
-This equipment is still used in conjunction with steam turbines in electrical power generating stations throughout the world.
+Steam which has been superheated is known as superheated steam, and non-superheated steam is called saturated steam or wet steam.
+From the early 20th century, superheaters were applied to many steam locomotives, to most steam vehicles, and to stationary steam engines.
+It is still used in conjunction with steam turbines in electrical power generating stations throughout the world.

 Locomotives

 In steam locomotive use, by far the most common form of superheater is the fire-tube type.
-This takes the saturated steam supplied in the dry pipe into a superheater header mounted against the tube sheet in the smokebox.
-The steam is then passed through a number of superheater elements—long pipes which are placed inside large diameter fire tubes, called flues.
-Hot combustion gases from the locomotive's fire pass through these flues just like they do the firetubes, and as well as heating the water they also heat the steam inside the superheater elements they flow over.
-The superheater element doubles back on itself so that the heated steam can return; most do this twice at the fire end and once at the smokebox end, so that the steam travels a distance of four times the header's length while being heated.
-The superheated steam, at the end of its journey through the elements, passes into a separate compartment of the superheater header and then to the cylinders as normal.
+That takes the saturated steam supplied in the dry pipe into a superheater header mounted against the tube sheet in the smokebox.
+The steam is then passed through a number of superheater elements, which are long pipes placed inside the larger diameter fire tubes, called flues.
+Hot combustion gases from the locomotive's fire pass through the flues and, as well as heating the water in the surrounding boiler, they heat the steam inside the superheater elements they flow over.
+The superheater element doubles back on itself so that the heated steam can return.
+Most do that twice at the fire end and once at the smokebox end, so that the steam travels a distance of four times the header's length while being heated.
+At the end of its journey through the elements, the superheated steam passes into a separate compartment of the superheater header and then to the cylinders of the engine.